econnet/econ/econ-1.0.rst

 - to comply to the rules in this econ contract
 - to accept further current practices defined in the repo (e.g. `tribute algorithm <#d1>`_)

-A new contributor
+A new contributor (not micro-contributor) needs to register

-- can be identified by a nickname
-- needs to register financial contact to allow profit distribution
+- a bank account to allow profit distribution
-- records the effort and/or profit in the repo

-Product efforts include all product related activities up to the shipping of the final product to the customer.
+- additional contact data is optional, because the repo is a communication channel

 .. _`db`: